Garret Hobart: Political career

 Hobart said of his involvement in public affairs, "I make politics my recreation."
 He devoted most of his time to a law practice which according to Hobart's legislative biography was highly profitable.
-He was rarely seen in a courtroom; his official biography for the 1896 campaign admitted that "he has actually appeared in court a smaller number of times than, perhaps, any lawyer in Passaic County".
+He was rarely seen in a courtroom; his official biography for the 1896 campaign acknowledged that "he has actually appeared in court a smaller number of times than, perhaps, any lawyer in Passaic County".
 Hobart's real work was in advising corporations how to accomplish their aims, yet remain within the law.
 He also had a lucrative business acting as court-appointed receiver of bankrupt railroads, reorganizing them and restoring them to fiscal health.
 He often invested heavily in them; Hobart's success made him wealthy.
-In addition to the railroads for which he acted as receiver, he served as president of the Paterson Railway Company, which ran the city's streetcars, and as a board member for other railroads.
+In addition to the railroads for which he served as a receiver, he served as president of the Paterson Railway Company, which ran the city's streetcars, and as a board member for other railroads.

 One reason for Hobart's success in both the private and public sectors was his genial personality.
 He worked well with others and was noted for tact and charm.
-Senator Mark Hatfield, in his book on American vice presidents, suggests that these qualities would have made Hobart successful in Washington had he run for Congress.
-Hatfield states that the reason why Hobart chose not to move from state to national politics before 1896 was a reluctance to leave a comfortable life and successful law practice in Paterson.
+Senator Mark Hatfield, in his book on American vice presidents, suggests that these qualities would have made Hobart successful in Washington, D.C. had he run for Congress.
+Hatfield states that the reason why Hobart chose not to move from state to national politics prior to 1896 was a reluctance to leave a comfortable life and successful law practice in Paterson.
 Instead, Hobart continued to involve himself in party politics; he was widely regarded as Northern New Jersey's most influential Republican.

 Beginning in 1876, he was a delegate to every Republican National Convention in his lifetime.
 He was chairman of the New Jersey Republican Committee from 1880 to 1891, resigning the position as he became more deeply involved in Republican National Committee affairs.
 He was New Jersey's representative on the national committee after 1884, and rose to become vice chairman.